google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-strategies.md

 ### Using Plugins
 Workbox comes with a set of plugins that can be used with these strategies.

-- workbox.expiration.Plugin
+- workbox.expiration.ExpirationPlugin
-- workbox.cacheableResponse.Plugin
+- workbox.cacheableResponse.CacheableResponsePlugin
-- workbox.broadcastUpdate.Plugin
+- workbox.broadcastUpdate.BroadcastUpdatePlugin
-- workbox.backgroundSync.Plugin
+- workbox.backgroundSync.BackgroundSyncPlugin

 To use any of these plugins (or a custom plugin), you just need to pass in instances to the `plugins` option.